mitchelljustin/pragmatic-lightning/index.md

 **This guide will help you..**

-- Build a fully-functional app that accepts Lightning Network payments.
+- Build an app that accepts real Bitcoin payments on Lightning Network.
 - Understand roughly what Lightning Network is, how it works and how to build on it.
 - Become more familiar with Lightning wallet and node software.